-22 ways to save money on renting
+24 ways to save money on renting

-Living away from home is one of the best parts of uni, but it comes at a price – literally!
+Living away from home is one of the best parts of uni, but it comes at a price (literally!).
 Ease the burden by checking out our top tips to save money on rent.

 How to save money on rent

-Live with more people
+Live with multiple housemates

-When you're living with other people, your rent doesn't just cover your use of a room – it accounts for the fact that you'll be using the bathroom and kitchen, as well as any other shared living spaces.
+When you're living with other people, your rent doesn't just cover your use of a room.
+It accounts for the fact that you'll be using the bathroom and kitchen, as well as any other shared living spaces.

 Reduce your rent during the summer

-When a property is vacant it becomes a lot more susceptible to break-ins.
-So from a landlord's perspective, it's probably better to let you end your tenancy so they can at least, for example, fill the property with guests from Airbnb.
+A vacant property becomes a lot more susceptible to break-ins.
+From a landlord's perspective, it's probably better to let you end your tenancy so they can, for example, fill the property with guests from Airbnb.

-Offer to fix any minor faults
+Offer to fix minor faults in a rental property

-A small pot of paint or some screws should easily cost you less than a tenner, and as long as you manage to knock at least £1 a month off the rent (and we really hope you'd negotiate a lot more than that...), you'll be saving money in no time!
+A small pot of paint or some screws should easily cost you less than a tenner, and as long as you manage to knock at least £1 a month off the rent (and we hope you'd negotiate a lot more than that...), you'll be saving money in no time!

 Just make sure that you'll actually be able to fix whatever the problem is, especially without making it worse.
-Otherwise this money-saving exercise could become very expensive, very quickly.
+Otherwise, this money-saving exercise could become very expensive, very quickly.

 But if you're smart about it, you could furnish the majority of your house for almost nothing at all.
 And as unfurnished or part-furnished properties are almost always cheaper than a furnished equivalent, this could equal some serious savings.